 Does not match the dress code

-If you work at a restaurant or any food chain, you simply don’t walk into work wearing a casual or western attire of your choice.
+If you work at a restaurant or any food chain, you simply don’t walk into work wearing a casual or Western attire of your choice.
 Almost all food outlets have a dress code that waitresses need to strictly follow during work.
-Have you ever walked to KFC or Dominos and seen the servers and cashiers wearing regular casual outfits?
+Have you ever walked to KFC or Domino and seen the servers and cashiers wearing regular casual outfits?

 NO!
 They follow a theme and all working personnel oblige to it.
 The same goes for the majority of the food stores.
 You will need to wear something related to the company and to match it up you need to wear a decent pair of shoes.
-Something that is not open toe.
-Open toe shoes might simply not match the company dress you are wearing.
+Something that is not open-toe.
+Open-toe shoes might simply not match the company dress you are wearing.
 It might look aesthetically off and so a pair of good shoes is mandatory to compliment the outlook.
-It also needs to be durable enough to work through a longer period keeping the server comfortable at all cost.
+It also needs to be durable enough to work through a longer period keeping the server comfortable at all costs.

 Courtesy, rules and regulations

-Wearing a decent pair of shoes, like the converse, sneakers, ballet flats, etc. except the open toe design is a norm in the game of the food business.
+Wearing a decent pair of shoes, like converse, sneakers, ballet flats, etc. except the open-toe design is a norm in the game of the food business.
 Some restaurants might have strict rules and regulations that a server must always cover their feet during serving hours.
 It might be because keeping an open toe might look visually off and offend the people dining around.